Daisy Johnson: Fictional character biography

 While investigating Norman Osborn's escape from the Raft, Johnson is drafted by Captain America into the Avengers under her superhero name Quake.
 She is tasked with tracking down how Osborn appeared via hologram in the middle of a supposedly secure press conference.
 After finding out that the Avengers had been captured by Hydra, she proceeds to rescue them single-handedly.
 Daisy takes over as director of S.H.I.E.L.D. when Nick Fury fully retires and his son joins as an agent.
 Maria Hill is the acting director of S.H.I.E.L.D., while Johnson is still considered Director of S.H.I.E.L.D.
 Johnson is indefinitely suspended after launching an unsanctioned operation to assassinate Andrew Forson, the Scientist Supreme, leader of the supposedly legitimate A.I.M.
 Island.
 Hill is promoted to Director in her place.

-In the S.H.I.E.L.D. series, Daisy later reveals to her father that she has uncovered the origin of her abilities: she is an Inhuman whose genetic abilities were activated by her father's unstable DNA, rather than through Terrigenesis.
+In the S.H.I.E.L.D. comic series, Daisy later reveals to her father that she has uncovered the origin of her abilities: she is an Inhuman whose genetic abilities were activated by her father’s unstable DNA, rather than through exposure to terrigen.
 The nickname "Skye", Daisy's original name from the show, is also introduced to comics as Coulson's affectionate name for her, and she is redesigned with the likeness of Chloe Bennet.

 During the "Iron Man 2020" event, Quake appears as a member of Force Works.
 Their mission takes them to the island of Lingares where they deal with some Deathloks and Ultimo.

 Powers and abilities

 Due to her Inhuman metabolism, Daisy Johnson possesses physical skills greater than the maximum potential attainable by humans, including superhuman strength, speed, stamina, durability, agility, and reflexes.

-Daisy Johnson generates powerful vibrations that can produce effects resembling those of earthquakes.
+Daisy Johnson generates and manipulates vibrations that can produce effects resembling those of earthquakes.
 She is immune to any harmful effects of the vibrations.
 She also has or has been given a form of psychic shielding.

-She is also a superb hand-to-hand combatant, skilled all-around athlete, and excellent marksman.
+She is also a superb hand-to-hand combatant, a skilled all-around athlete, and an excellent marksman.
 She was a leading espionage agent, adept at undercover assignments.

 Her training under Fury enables her to target her seismic waves with pinpoint accuracy, causing targeted objects to vibrate themselves apart, from the inside out.
 This is shown in her being able to prevent the detonation of an antimatter bomb implanted in the body of Lucia von Bardas by destroying its power supply, and exploding the heart of Wolverine while in his chest, to halt an enraged attack on S.H.I.E.L.D.
 Director Nick Fury.